The Netherlands Smart production

 L6-B – Tiny platform, big possibilities

 L6-B is Wintershall Noordzee’s first mini platform and has been producing natural gas in the Dutch North Sea since 2015.
 It is operated, controlled, and supplied with power from a larger neighbouring platform.
 Wintershall Noordzee is the first company that has been allowed to produce here – the unmanned platform is situated in a restricted military area.
 That is why it was built to be extremely small and light.
-The strength of the new generation of mini platforms is that they can be used in very shallow waters.
+The strength of the new generation of mini platforms is that they can be used in shallow waters.